Last updated on September 11th, 2024.

 • Use a ruler or a bench scraper to straighten the rectangles as you go.

 • Before every fold, take a look at the edges of the rectangle (short side), you should see the layers of dough-butter-dough.
-If you don’t, that is ok and also very common, use a knife or a pizza cutter to slice a very thin piece of dough to expose the layers (bout 3mm).
+If you don’t, that is ok and also very common, use a knife or a pizza cutter to slice a very thin piece of dough to expose the layers (about 3mm).
 If this confuses you, skip it!

 • Flour your work surface as you go; the dough should move and not stick to your table.